What is Streamlit?

 How to display the before and after image comparison and a display of the JSON file:

 To perform model inference on another image, you can simply upload a different image in the file uploader.
 To change the model being used, simply replace the Project Secret and Model Key to the new ones of the corresponding model and enter the inputs.
 The new model will then be loaded and you can now upload new images for inference.

-To view the inference dashboard code in its entirety, do visit Datature Code and Resources Hub and follow the instructions to set up and run the app.
+Check out the full inference dashboard code and follow the instructions to set up and run the app.